 Since 2012, CGCM senior oncology physicians and nurses have traveled to both Rwanda and Haiti on an ongoing basis to educate and mentor clinicians in cancer medicine.
 As part of this work, CGCM providers have also helped evaluate and develop the necessary systems to deliver advanced cancer care at those sites.

 Remote Tumor Boards/Clinical Support

 CGCM runs weekly tumor boards with clinicians in Rwanda and Haiti.
 Led by senior oncology advisors from Dana-Farber and its academic partners, the conferences assist in real-time cancer case management (adult/pediatric) and play an important educational role for the local oncology team.
+CGCM complements its weekly tumor boards with monthly case-based didactic presentations using the Project Echo (Extension for Community Healthcare Outcomes) model, which aims to educate health care professionals in underserved communities.
 In addition, our physician advisors engage in ongoing communication with colleagues in-country to assist with cancer care management.

 Clinical Treatment Protocol Development

 A key component of our educational efforts has been the development and implementation of clear clinical pathways for the management of the most commonly seen cancers in the low-resource areas where we work.
 Ongoing review and updates allow these protocols to evolve over time as new diagnostic and therapeutic tools are introduced.

 Our clinicians have travelled to Rwanda and Haiti to spend extended periods of time teaching on the oncology wards and lecturing on relevant topics.
 In addition, many of our specialists have presented short, focused training courses as new services are introduced.